pieper/nnmouse/README.md

 mouse-review.py : creates a simple interface to load and review data from fold 0 in 3D Slicer.

+mouse-predict.sh : shows how to run the trained model on a new dataset.

 ## Preliminary results for one fold